sovrynn/ecdo/2-LOCATION-ANALYSIS/asia/japan/README.md

 ![x](img/volcanoes.png "japan volcano map")

+If these all erupt at the same time, spewing out ash and magma, it would likely be enough to make Japan completely inhabitable, just on its own.

-It is known to experience many earthquakes even in normal times.
+As for earthquakes, Japan is known to experience many earthquakes even in normal times.
+It would be far worse during the ECDO.

 ## Oldest history